 Verto Index: E-Commerce

-With Black Friday and Cyber Monday on the horizon again, we’ve compiled our latest Verto Index on e-commerce, which ranks the most popular e-commerce properties (based on monthly unique user numbers) among U.S. adults, ages 18 and over.
+With Black Friday and Cyber Monday past the horizon, we’ve compiled our latest Verto Index on e-commerce, which ranks the most popular e-commerce properties (based on monthly unique user numbers) among U.S. adults, ages 18 and over.

 Top 10: Amazon Dominates the Field

-This year’s ten most popular e-commerce properties (which includes websites and apps) show little change from last year’s rankings.
-Amazon continues to dominate the field across all metrics, with more than 180 million unique monthly users who spend an average of more than five hours per month on Amazon spread across 30 monthly sessions – a sign that some consumers could be using Amazon on a daily (or near-daily basis).
+This year’s top ten most popular e-commerce properties show little change from last year’s rankings.
+Amazon continues to dominate the field across all metrics, with 185 million unique monthly users who spend an average of more than five hours per month on Amazon spread across 30 monthly sessions – a sign that some consumers could be using Amazon on a daily (or near-daily) basis.